Fab1anRodriguez/Fab1anRodriguez/README.md

   <img src="https://raw.githubusercontent.com/TanZng/TanZng/master/assets/hollor_knight3.gif" width="45px"> About Me
 </h3>

-I am a software development student at SENA, currently training in Software Analysis and Development.
-I obtained my software programming certification in 2023, and since then, I have been constantly improving my skills and working on personal and collaborative projects.
+I am a software development student currently specializing in Software Analysis and Development.
+I earned my software programming certification in 2023, and since then, I have been continuously improving my skills through personal and collaborative projects.

-I am passionate about problem-solving, software architecture, and backend development.
-I enjoy tackling challenges that require logical thinking and optimization, and I am always looking for opportunities to learn new technologies and refine my coding practices.
+I am passionate about problem-solving, software architecture, and full-stack development.
+I enjoy tackling challenges that require logical thinking and optimization, always seeking opportunities to learn new technologies and refine my coding practices.

 Beyond technical skills, I value teamwork, clear communication, and adaptability.
-I believe that great software is built through collaboration, and I strive to contribute positively to any project I work on.
-I am also committed to continuous learning, keeping up with the latest industry trends, and expanding my expertise in databases and scalable systems.
+I believe great software is built through collaboration, and I strive to contribute positively to every project I engage in.
+Committed to continuous learning, I stay up to date with industry trends while deepening my expertise in databases and scalable systems.

 <p align="center">